 Discover the best things to do in Amsterdam in December: festivals, museum, Amsterdam Christmas market and best food to try in Amsterdam in winter.
+Updated for 2019

 The first time I visited Amsterdam I thought ‘wow, this city must look magical at Christmas’.
 And indeed, it does.